vvijayalakshmi21/ASL-to-Voice/README.md

 **Example**: python app.py -m asl-recognition-0003.xml -i hello.jpg <br />
 where -m refers to the path of the model that will be converting ASL to text.
 Note that this is an optional parameter and the default will be Intel's pre-trained model  <br />
 -i refers to the path of the input file

+## Future Work/Scope for extension
+1) Convert speech to ASL - The speech output could be converted to ASL and displayed in real-time so that communication between an ASL speaker and a normal speaker becomes seamless <br />
+2) Support sign language in multiple languages (like BSL, CSL, etc.,)

 ### Authors
 Vijaya Lakshmi Venkatraman